-Research Learning Experiences are first or second-year courses that engage students in research, scholarship, and creative activity that is open-ended, inquiry-based, iteratively designed, and shaped by discoveries that occur during the course.
+Research Learning Experiences are 100 and 200-level courses that engage students in inquiry, research, and creative activity that is hands-on, open-ended, and shaped by discoveries that occur during the course.
 RLEs support our students’ transition from passive knowledge consumers to active knowledge producers.
-RLE courses involve at least one credit hour’s worth of:
+All RLE courses involve:

-• student-led, inquiry-based scholarship and creative activity, and
+• student-focused, inquiry-based learning, research, and creative activity, and

 • student-directed work that aligns with professional practices in a particular field,